Guilherme-N-Sa/challenge-150/README.md

 ## About

-As a software engineer with significant experience in cloud, infrastructure, and software architecture, I realized I needed to return to the basics and refine my understanding of algorithms and system design.
+As a software engineer with significant experience in cloud, infrastructure, and software architecture, I realized I needed to revisit the fundamentals and refine my understanding of algorithms and system design.
 This repository serves as a public log of my progress and a resource for others following a similar path.

 ## Folder Structure